charliepoker/CAPSTONE-PROJECT/README.md

 - Engage with me through comments and discussions to provide feedback, share ideas, or offer support.

 ## Contact Me:
-For inquiries or collaboration opportunities related to my capstone project or the Software and Information System Testing Program at Fanshawe College, feel free to reach out to me via [insert contact information here](#).
+For inquiries or collaboration opportunities related to my capstone project or the Software and Information System Testing Program at Fanshawe College, feel free to reach out to me via [iheanachocharlie@gmail.com](#).

 Thank you for your interest in tracking my capstone project progress!
 Your support and feedback are greatly appreciated.